csev/cc4e/book/about.md

 this material in a teaching and research context with a focus on studying its contribution to computing history.

-This material is avaliable for free and online to anyone who wants to learn about the history of the C Language, computing, and computer architecture.
+This material is available for free and online to anyone who wants to learn about the history of the C Language, computing, and computer architecture.